JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 </div>

-Now classic `maven-publish` Gradle [plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) can be used.
+Now the classic `maven-publish` Gradle [plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) can be used.
-Don't forget to specify group and version of your library along with plugin in `build.gradle`:
+Don't forget to specify the group and version of your library along with the plugin in `build.gradle`:
 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">

 ```groovy